ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 It is the solution to the optimization problem:

 $$

 \max_{\mathbf{\beta_0,..,\beta_p}, \epsilon_1,..,\epsilon_n, M} M

 $$

 subjected to

 $$

 \sum_{j=1}^p\beta_j^2 = 1

 $$

 $$

 y_i(\beta_0 + \beta_1x_{i1} + \beta_2x_{i2} + ... + \beta_px_{ip}) \ge M(1-\epsilon_i)

 $$

 $$

 \epsilon_i \ge 0, \sum_{i=1}^{n}\epsilon_i \le C

 $$

-Where $C$is a nonnegative tuning parameter.$M$is the width of the margin and$\epsilon_1,....\epsilon_n$  are slack variables that allows individual observations on the wrong side of the margin or the hyperplane.
+Where $C $ is a nonnegative tuning parameter.$M $ is the width of the margin and$\epsilon_1,....\epsilon_n$  are slack variables that allows individual observations on the wrong side of the margin or the hyperplane.

 Once we have hyperplane after solving above set of equations, we classify a test observations $x^*$, by simply determining on which side of hyperplane it lies.

 $$

 Sign(f(x^*) = \beta_0 + \beta_1x_1^{*}+...+\beta_Px_p^*)

 $$

 </details>